KevinDelaFuente/KevinDelaFuente/README.md

 - 👋 Hi, I’m Kevin De la Fuente
 - 👀 I’m interested in Machine Learning/Deep Learning and cool projects of any kind
-- 🌱 I’m currently learning ruby and javascript for web applications and PyTorch/Keras for deep learning
+- 🌱 I’m currently learning Ruby and JavaScript for web applications and PyTorch/Keras for deep learning
 - 💞️ I’m looking to collaborate on projects related analytics or app dev of rails applications
 - 📫 How to reach me kevin.delafuente@chicagobooth.edu